-Fisch Minor Update: Megamouth Shark, Humpback Whale & Catch Flags Explained (May 2026)
+Fisch Minor Update: Megamouth Shark, Humpback & Catch Flags

 Fisch’s May 16 Minor Update adds two new rare fish events (Megamouth Shark and Humpback Whale), a completely rebuilt Catch Flags system where 1-in-a-million catches create global map markers, and a hidden questline at Moosewood Lighthouse.